You can now order signed books from Best of Books! Please put “signed copy” in the “Order Comments” section and add any personalization details.

 But June’s convinced there’s a way to make her parents fall back in love.
 While brainstorming ideas on her new secondhand laptop—purchased from a mysterious store in town called The Shop of Last Resort—June gets a strange IM from someone named JuniePie28 . . . someone who claims to be an older version of June messaging her from the future.

 At first, she assumes it’s a prank.
-But JuniePie28 knows too much about June’s life to be a fraud, and future June warns her against interfering with her parents’ marriage.
+But JuniePie28 knows too much about June’s life to be a fraud, and future June warns her against interfering.
 But June can’t just sit around and watch her parents’ marriage dissolve, not when there’s a magical shop in town that could be the answer to all her problems!
 Will June prove her older self wrong and stop the divorce?
 Or will she have to accept that there are some things in life she can’t fix?

 In Bone Hollow, death is only the beginning…